onconova/onconova/pop-docs/docs/faq.md

 #### Can I share exported data from POP with external collaborators?
-Technically, yes — POP’s data export functionality is designed to produce interoperable, standards-compliant data that can be easily shared between institutions or research partners.
+Technically, yes, POP’s data export functionality is designed to produce interoperable, standards-compliant data that can be easily shared between institutions or research partners.

 However, whether you may share exported data depends entirely on your ethics approval, institutional policies, and data protection regulations: